RajdeepKaur01/tasktracker/README.md

 4. If a user tries to visit tasks index page without login, he will be able to see existing tasks, but will not see options to create, modify or delete tasks.

+5. If user logins with email "admin@gmail.com" , he will see additional button to list all users.
+Admin can view all users and delete any user.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`